 “He’s going for the attic,” Indara said as she stepped up to the stairway.
 She sat on the handrail and Aaron laughed as she started to slide up it.
 JJ stopped in her tracks while Will laughed with him.

 “Hotch?”
-JJ asked but Aaron ushered JJ up to the rail and Will picked her up and set her down onto it while Aaron pushed with his magic.
+JJ asked, but Aaron ushered JJ up to the rail and Will picked her up and set her down on it while Aaron pushed with his magic.
 Once JJ was going, Will sat and then Aaron, they slid up.
-As they went higher, they moved faster and faster until they stopped at the top of the third floor landing.
+As they went higher, they moved faster and faster until they stopped at the top of the third-floor landing.
 “What was that?”